Privacy and Cookies Policy

 If the law requires us to, we may need to collect and process your data.

-In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of the running our business and which does not materially impact your rights, freedom or interests.
+In specific situations, we require your data to pursue our legitimate interests in a way that might reasonably be expected as part of the running our business and which does not materially impact your rights, freedom or interests.

 We may collect and process the following data about you: